-Link to Core Planning Strategy CS.13 Open Space, Nature Conservation, Leisure and Culture
+Link to Core Planning Strategy Policy CS 13 Open Space, Nature Conservation, Leisure and Culture

-To protect and enhance biodiversity, particularly on sites of recognised nature conservation interest (Comment: Nature conservation matters have been moved to DM O2 to separate it from the 'open space' matters in DM O1, which is mainly concerned with human needs for open spaces).
+To protect and enhance biodiversity, particularly on sites of recognised nature conservation interest.
 To protect trees, hedges and other landscape features of amenity value and to secure suitable replacements in instances where their loss is justified.

 - a) The council will protect all sites of recognised nature conservation interest and the green corridors linking them, against inappropriate development in accordance with the measures set out in Merton's Core Planning Strategy Policy CS 13 part g and wherever possible, secure measures that enhance their nature conservation value.
-Development which may destroy or impair the integrity of green corridors will not be permitted and proposals in and adjacent to these corridors will be expected to enhance their nature conservation value (Comment: There is sufficient detail in CS 13 to assess and prevent or control development on or near nature conservation sites.
-To avoid duplication, only the criteria in saved UDP policy NE.8 Green Corridors, which over the years has proven to be effective and useful, is deemed necessary to be retained here). - b) A development proposal will be expected to retain, and where possible enhance, hedges, trees and other landscape features of amenity value. - c) Development will only be permitted if it will not damage or destroy any tree which: - i. is protected by a tree preservation order; - ii. is within a conservation area; or, - iii. has significant amenity value. - d) However, development may be permitted when: - i. the removal of the tree is necessary in the interest of good arboricultural practice; or, - ii. the benefits of the development outweighs the tree's amenity value. - e) In granting permission for a proposal that leads to the loss of a tree, hedge or landscape feature of amenity value, replacement planting or landscape enhancement of a similar or greater value to that which has been lost, will be secured through the use of conditions or planning obligations. - f) Proposals for new and replacement trees, hedges and landscape features should consist of appropriate native species to the UK.
+Development which may destroy or impair the integrity of green corridors will not be permitted and proposals in and adjacent to these corridors will be expected to enhance their nature conservation value. - b) A development proposal will be expected to retain, and where possible enhance, hedges, trees and other landscape features of amenity value. - c) Development will only be permitted if it will not damage or destroy any tree which: - i. is protected by a tree preservation order; - ii. is within a conservation area; or, - iii. has significant amenity value. - d) However, development may be permitted when: - i. the removal of the tree is necessary in the interest of good arboricultural practice; or, - ii. the benefits of the development outweighs the tree's amenity value. - e) In granting permission for a proposal that leads to the loss of a tree, hedge or landscape feature of amenity value, replacement planting or landscape enhancement of a similar or greater value to that which has been lost, will be secured through the use of conditions or planning obligations. - f) Proposals for new and replacement trees, hedges and landscape features should consist of appropriate native species to the UK.

 5.20.
-The policy meets a number of sustainability objectives and objectives concerned with green issues, health wellbeing and climate change.
-The policy seeks to ensure the delivery of the sustainability objectives relating to green issues by improving biodiversity within the borough as well as seeking to ensure that development that does not have a negative impact on the local landscape features within the borough.
+The policy meets a number of sustainability objectives and objectives concerned with green issues, health and wellbeing and climate change.
+The policy seeks to ensure the delivery of the sustainability objectives relating to green issues by improving biodiversity within the borough as well as seeking to ensure that development does not have a negative impact on the local landscape features within the borough.
 Trees, hedges and landscape features can also help to mitigate the heat island effect and manage surface water runoff.

 - 5.21.
 As set out in Merton's Core Planning Strategy, biodiversity and the natural environment can lead to various opportunities, not just for wildlife activity and connection, but also health, recreation, contributing to climate change adaptation and improving quality of life. - 5.22.
-The location and extent of the sites of recognised nature conservation interest within Merton, such as Sites of Special Scientific Interest, Metropolitan, Borough or Local Sites of Importance to Nature Conservation, Local Nature Reserves, and the Green Corridors that link them, are designated on Merton's Policies Map 2013 (formerly known as the Proposals Map). - 5.23.
+The location and extent of the sites of recognised nature conservation interest within Merton, such as Sites of Special Scientific Interest, Metropolitan, Borough or Local Sites of Importance to Nature Conservation, Local Nature Reserves, and the Green Corridors that link them, are designated on Merton's Policies Map 2014. - 5.23.
 Proposals should, wherever possible, have a positive impact on biodiversity by assisting in achieving targets in biodiversity action plans or by addressing matters in the relevant SINC management plan.
 Proposals that may affect a site of nature conservation interest will be assessed in the order as set out in London Plan (2011) Policy 7.19: (1) avoidance, (2) minimization and mitigation and (3) compensation.